-If you purchase any of the shares of common stock offered by this prospectus supplement, you will experience dilution to the extent of the difference between the offering price per share of common stock you pay in this offering and the net tangible book value per share of our common stock immediately after this offering.
-Our net tangible book value as of December 31, 2013, was approximately \$8.4 million, or \$0.17 per share of common stock.
-Net tangible book value per share is equal to our total tangible assets minus total liabilities, all divided by the number of shares of common stock outstanding.
+If you invest in our common stock, your interest will be diluted immediately to the extent of the difference between the public offering price per share of our common stock and the as adjusted net tangible book value per share of common stock after this offering.

+The net tangible book value of our common stock as of September 30, 2015, was approximately \$(9.4) million, or approximately \$(0.09) per share.
+Net tangible book value per share represents the amount of our total tangible assets less total liabilities divided by the total number of shares of our common stock outstanding.